tkintis/CryptoDashboard/README.md

 ### 1. Installation
 Ensure you have latest Node.js and npm installed on your system (Project is in Angular 19).

+After that follow these steps:

+a.
+Clone the repository: *git clone https://github.com/tkintis/CryptoDashboard*

-Then, run the following command in the project directory: *npm install*
+b.
+Navigate into the project directory: *cd CryptoDashboard*

+c.
+Install dependencies: *npm install*

 ### 2. Running the Application
-To start the app locally, run: *npm start* or *ng serve*
+To start the app locally, run: *npm start*

 ### 3. Running Cypress Tests
 a. *npm run cy:open* To open Cypress in Interactive Mode